Pantry Perfect

 - If the pantry is a "batwing" style cabinet, landing areas to the side of the cabinet can be blocked by the open doors.
 In this case, a landing area across the aisle from the pantry is preferred.

-- A landing zone 15" wide will handle one or two bags of groceries.
-Wider zones will handle more groceries and are more convenient.
+- A landing zone 15" wide will nandle one or two bags of groceries.
+Wider zones allow more groceries and are more convenient.

 - A pullout pantry unit can be illuminated by general room lighting and usually does not need additional lighting.

-- Any sort of recessed pantry needs its own lighting.
+- Any sort of recessed pantry needs supplemental lighting.
 Overhead room lighting will not sufficiently illuminate a recessed pantry.

 - The best solution we have found is to install an LED light strip down the two front corners of the pantry cabinet.
 In this location they are out of sight, and, at 2.9 lumens per linear foot, the strips illuminate each shelf quite well.
 So the shelves don't pinch the lights, the front corners of the shelves need to be clipped.